-Long-body rackets are those with long frame size and length and are famous for the name “XL rackets.
+Long-body rackets have long frame sizes and lengths and are famous for the name “XL rackets.
 These rackets are longer than traditional rackets.
 The same as these rackets, their lengths are 27 to 29 inches.

 Most players like this type of racket because of its reach and leverage over the ball.
-These types of rackets offer more power and spin, allowing the player to hit the ball consistently.
-The players who mostly complained that they were losing the ball by hitting it in the middle of the racket, the largest racket, help those players.
+These rackets offer more power and spin, allowing the player to hit the ball consistently.
+The players who mostly complained that they were losing the ball by hitting it in the middle of the racket, the largest racket, helped those players.

 On the other hand, if we talk about their stability, these types of rackets offer more stability due to their higher weight and length.
 They also offer more control and reduce shock absorption.

 - Added length and weight can make the racquet feel less maneuverable

 How To Choose a Racket Based on Different Conditions: